 About Ransomware

-Ransomware is a form of malicious software that encrypts or deletes files so they cannot be used or are publicized.
-Crypto-ransomware often locks the victim's computer.
-To avoid the damage, the target is asked to pay a specified amount of money (the ransom), typically via a crypto currency like Bitcoin, within a brief time window.
-There is no guarantee that paying the extortion price will recover the lost files or avoid its publication.
-Files can be altered or erased across a network depending on the victim's write permissions, and you cannot solve the strong encryption algorithms used on the compromised files.
-A common ransomware delivery package is booby-trapped email, whereby the user is lured into interacting with by a social engineering technique known as spear phishing.
-This causes the email message to look as though it came from a familiar sender.
-Another popular attack vector is an improperly protected RDP port.
+Ransomware is a form of malicious software that encrypts or deletes a victim's files so they cannot be used or are publicized.
+Ransomware often locks the target's computer.
+To avoid the carnage, the target is required to pay a specified ransom, usually in the form of a crypto currency like Bitcoin, within a brief time window.
+There is no guarantee that delivering the extortion price will recover the damaged data or avoid its exposure to the public.
+Files can be altered or erased throughout a network based on the target's write permissions, and you cannot reverse engineer the military-grade encryption algorithms used on the hostage files.
+A typical ransomware delivery package is booby-trapped email, whereby the user is lured into interacting with by means of a social engineering exploit called spear phishing.
+This causes the email message to look as though it came from a familiar source.
+Another popular vulnerability is an improperly secured Remote Desktop Protocol port.

-Ask Progent About the ProSight Ransomware Readiness Testing in Anchorage
+Ask Progent About the ProSight Ransomware Susceptibility Testing in Anchorage

-For pricing information and to learn more about how Progent's ProSight Crypto-Ransomware Readiness Checkup can bolster your protection against ransomware in Anchorage, call Progent at
+For pricing information and to learn more about how Progent's ProSight Crypto-Ransomware Preparedness Report can bolster your protection against crypto-ransomware in Anchorage, phone Progent at